BlaShadow/Remote-Logger/README.md

     npm install git@github.com:BlaShadow/Remote-Logger.git

-How To Use with express
+How to use
+--
+if you're using Socket.io on your project just initialize the library with the instance of `io`.

+    var io = ..
+    var log = require('Remote-Logger')(io);

+With express
 --
 Like any `socketIO` app